CentroEPiaggio/lidar_based_map_updating/README.md

   max_anomalous_beam_fraction: 0.8

-  # For each anomalous point, a search for an occupied cell is performed within a circle centered in the hit point and with radius that grows linearly with the measured range
+  For each anomalous point, a search for an occupied cell is performed within a circle centered in the hit point and with radius that grows linearly with the measured range
   range_1_search: 0.0
   radius_1: 0.10
   range_2_search: 10.0
   radius_2: 0.2

-Launch folder:
+# Files in Launch folder:
 start_map_update.launch --> launch updating node
 monitor_consumption.launch --> launch cpu_monitor node
 update_bag --> launch updating node for bag file

-Input topic for the map updating algoritm:
+# Input topic for the map updating algoritm:
 - scan topic
 - map topic
 - odom topic

-Output topic:
+# Output topic:
 - updated map --> /processed_map
 - changed_cells_topic --> /changed_cells